xuanzee/PUI2016_fb55/github_create_repo_cmds.md

 ![Alt text](lab1_imgs/Lab1_edit.png)

-and make some local changes as well on your machine
+and make some local changes as well on your machine.

 ```
 echo  "this is gonna go wrong..." >> myfirstfile.txt